ttu/dotnet-fake-json-server/README.md

 Location=http://{url}:{port}/api/{collectionId}/{id}
 ```

-When Job is ready, status code will be redirect See Other.
+When Job is ready, status code will be _redirect See Other_.
 Location header will have modified item's url.

 After job is finished, it must be deleted manually